Yukaii/quiver-markdown-exporter/README.md

 A [Quiver](https://yliansoft.com/) markdown note exporter.
 I started to use Quiver around 2015 and 2016.
 But I quickly get back to Evernote.
 Recently I found [Obsidian](https://obsidian.md/) quite useful and migrated all of my notes to it.
 So I write this exporter to migrate my notes from Quiver to Obsidian.

-And my Quiver notes only use a subset of Quiver features, so I can't guarantee that the exported notes are exactly the same as the ones in Quiver.
+And my Quiver notes only use a subset of Quiver features, so I can't guarantee that the exported notes are the same as the ones in Quiver.
 But I hope it's enough for you to get started.

 Some working features: